savoirfairelinux/jami-project/docs/source/users/downloading_and_installing.rst

 Installing using binary packages
 --------------------------------

-If you wish to use an installator and install Ring manually, go to Ring’s `manual installation <https://ring.cx/en/download/gnu-linux/manual>`_ page and follow these steps:
+If you wish to use an installator and install Jami manually, go to Jami’s `manual installation <https://jami.net/en/download/gnu-linux/manual>`_ page and follow these steps:

   1. Select your Linux distribution from the drop-down list.